PEAT FREE ON ALL OUR COMPOSTS & SOILS

 We are rising to the challenge through our regenerative land management strategy across the estate, focusing on practices that improve the health of our soils and enhance overall biodiversity on our estate.

-Our beef herd grazes not only the forage crops within our wide crop rotation but also much of the area of the estate managed primarily for biodiversity - our water meadows and chalk grassland.
-The integration of ruminant livestock within our regenerative land management system helps to reduce our reliance on external inputs (especially synthetic fertilisers), and also helps us sequester more carbon into our soils, supplementing the carbon sequestered by our many miles of hedgerows and over 150 hectares of woodland.
+The integration of ruminant livestock within our regenerative land management system is of paramount importance in reducing our reliance on external inputs (especially synthetic fertilisers).
+They are also instrumental in helping us sequester more carbon in our soils, supplementing the carbon sequestered by our 28 kilometres of hedgerows and 156 hectares of woodland.

 BECOMING CARBON NET ZERO